 Match Amount.
 Enter the amount the applicant will be responsible for.
-This amount may be from city funds, third party funds, etc. The minimum percentage is 40%.
+This amount may be from city funds, third party funds, etc. The minimum percentage is 40% of the grant request.

 Total Project Cost.
 Enter the total project cost.
 This equals the grant request plus the match amount.